davestewart/davestewart-content/content/blog/thoughts/nail-biting/index.md

 #### Use the right tools

-- [Toenail clippers](https://www.boots.com/boots-toenail-clippers-10278875) – the bigger one designed for toenails are actually better to cut fingernails with
+- [Nail clippers](https://www.boots.com/boots-toenail-clippers-10278875) – right now I actually find toenail clippers easier to achieve a level front edge with
 - [Emery boards](https://www.boots.com/sitesearch?searchTerm=emery%20board) – these are available for a few quid at chemists or on Amazon
 - [Moisturiser](https://www.boots.com/boots-expert-hand-and-nail-cream-50ml-10174011) - you can buy hand cream, but regular skin cream will do